hightemp/hightemp/projects_examples.md

 ## nodejs

 - Built with Holochain, Acorn is an open-source, peer-to-peer project management application.
 It is designed and built as a scrum-alternative, Agile Development Pattern for distributed software development teams.
 Acorn is currently in Alpha testing phase. https://github.com/lightningrodlabs/acorn
+- RSSHub is an open source, easy to use, and extensible RSS feed generator. https://github.com/DIYgod/RSSHub

 ## python/vue